While dissecting the Millennial mindset is an oft-discussed topic, the fact is that each generation has its own unique set of attitudes and behaviors.

-For the first time in American history, the workplace comprises four distinct generations: the Silents, the Baby Boomers, Generation X, and the Millennials.
+For the first time in American history, the workplace comprises five distinct generations: the Silents, the Baby Boomers, Generation X, the Millennials, and iGen.
 Each group’s outlook, attitudes, habits and expectations have been shaped by its collective set of experiences and backgrounds.
-And while intergenerational differences can be seen across everything from money management to housing preferences, perhaps they’re no better highlighted than by how they choose to communication.
-The first step in determining a comprehensive communications strategy?
-Identifying generational disparities.
+And while intergenerational differences can be seen across everything from money management to housing preferences, perhaps they’re no better highlighted than by how they choose to communicate.
+The first step in determining a comprehensive communication strategy is identifying generational disparities.

 Let’s start with the Silent Generation.
-Made up of 55 million individuals born roughly between the years of 1925 and 1941, Silents came of age during the Great Depression and are characterized by their ambition, patriotism, and financial attentiveness.
+Made up of 55 million individuals born roughly before 1945, Silents came of age during the Great Depression and are characterized by their ambition, patriotism, and financial attentiveness.
 Now mostly retired, this generation is known for being extremely cautious, loyal and team-minded.
 While many prefer face-to-face and phone interactions, they have also amped up email usage in recent years.
+70% of internet users over 65 now use the internet every day.

-The massive Baby Boomer Generation, consisting of roughly 76 million people born between 1942 and 1964, is known for its creativity and opposition to authority.
+The massive Baby Boomer Generation, consisting of roughly 76 million people is known for its creativity and opposition to authority.
 Like their preceding generation, the Silents, Baby Boomers are known for their keen relationship skills and prefer more “personal” interactions, including face-to-face and telephone contact.
 However, Baby Boomers have also been quick to adapt digital in recent years, including everything from email to texting.
+Baby Boomers on average spend 27 hours online every week.

 Bridging the Gap with Multimodal Messaging